-Luckily we are now spoilt for choice, with a range of specialty butchers selling restaurant quality meat online.
+Luckily we are now spoilt for choice, with a range of specialty butcher shops delivering restaurant-quality steak online.

-Even if you live in a small city, these online butchers deliver anywhere in the continental United States.
+Even if you live in a small town, these online butchers deliver steak to your door anywhere in the continental United States.

-We’ve rounded up the best butchers in the country for buying steak (and a range of other meats) online.
+We’ve rounded up the best mail order steak companies in the country for buying steak (and a range of other meats) online.

 2. Porter Road – Runner Up